adbar/htmldate/README.rst

     $ pip install --upgrade htmldate # to make sure you have the latest version
     $ pip install git+https://github.com/adbar/htmldate.git # latest available code (see build status above)

-A few additional modules can be installed to enhance coverage and speed, most importantly ``ciso8601`` and ``dateparser``.
+A few additional libraries can be installed to enhance coverage and speed, most importantly ``ciso8601`` and ``regex`` (for speed) as well as ``dateparser`` (to go beyond the current focus on English or German).
 They may not work on all platforms and have thus been singled out although installation is recommended:

 .. code-block:: bash

     $ pip install htmldate[all] # all additional functionality

-``htmldate`` will detect automatically which packages are present on your system and opt for the best available combination.
+You can also install or update the packages separately, *htmldate* will detect which ones are present on your system and opt for the best available combination.

 For faster processing of downloads you may also consider installing the ``cchardet`` package as well (currently not working on some macOS versions).

-(For infos on dependency management of Python packages see `this discussion thread <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_)
+*For infos on dependency management of Python packages see* `*this discussion thread* <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_

 With Python